You are here: Urology Textbook > Kidneys > Renal artery stenosis

 Results of PTA: to improve arterial hypertension: cure 5–23%, improvement in 30–70%, no improvement in 6–63%.
 Prevention of ischemic nephropathy after PTA: improved renal function in 15–43%, stable renal function in 26–50%.

 Complications of PTA: mortality 1–2% , need for surgical intervention 5–20%.
 Restenosis in 5–20%.
-Hematoma at the punction side, femoral AV fistula, dissection, acute thrombosis, side effects of contrast media, worsening of renal function due to renal infarction.
+Hematoma at the punction side, femoral AV fistula, dissection, acute thrombosis, side effects of contrast medium, worsening of renal function due to renal infarction.
 Retroperitoneal hemorrhage.

 Surgical Treatment of Renal Artery Stenosis